 Independent Māori Christian movements such as Pai Mārire (goodness and peace) flourished during the wars of the 1860s, as disillusionment grew with missionaries, settlers and government.
 During the 1850s and 1860s Māori King-movement Christianity provided moral authority for Māori armed resistance to the government.
 During the Waikato war, Ngāti Hauā chief Wiremu Tāmihana fought to defend God, (Māori) King and country against what he (and many others) saw as British aggression.

 An offspring of Pai Mārire was the Ringatū faith, founded in 1867 by Te Kooti Arikirangi Te Tūruki while he was imprisoned on the Chatham Islands.
 Te Kooti converted his fellow prisoners to his new religion, named Ringatū (raised hand) after the ritual used as a tribute to God.
 Te Kooti was pursued by government soldiers through the Urewera from 1869 to 1872.
 Ringatū became strong in Bay of Plenty.

 Te Whiti-o-Rongomai was a Taranaki prophet and leader who called himself the ‘mouthpiece of Jehovah’ and a ‘small Christ’.
-A resistance movement developed around his settlement at Parihaka, with ploughmen disrupting government attempts to survey and occupy the confiscated land of the Waimate plains.
+A resistance movement developed around his settlement at Parihaka, with ploughmen disrupting government attempts to survey and occupy confiscated land on the Waimate plains.
 In 1881 the government sent more than 1,500 troops into Parihaka.
-Te Whiti (and others seen as ‘fanatics’) were arrested and imprisoned without trial for months.
+Te Whiti was among those seen as ‘fanatics’ who were arrested and imprisoned without trial for months.